2025 Hellenic Championship

 The 2025 Hellenic Championship, also known as the Vanda Pharmaceutical Hellenic Championship for sponsorship reasons, was the inaugural edition of the ATP 250 Hellenic Championship.
-The event was played on indoor hardcourts at the OAKA Basketball Arena, a multi-purpose venue that was used for the 2004 Summer Olympics, in Athens, Greece.
+The event was played on indoor hardcourts at the OAKA Basketball Arena, a multi-purpose venue that was used for the 2004 Summer Olympics, in the Marousi suburb of Athens.
 It replaced the Belgrade Open on the calendar.
 The event took place from 2 November to 8 November 2025.
+First-seeded Novak Djokovic won the singles title.